 While these objectives (or principles) should guide the way forward, due to the complexity of the undertaking, as well as 'rate shock' for certain customers, it would be difficult to address all of these issues at once.
-Two options and the associated customer bill impacts are presented below.
+The recommended rate structure and the associated customer bill impacts are presented below.